billhu0/billhu-hexo-blog/source/_posts/31_pixel3.md

 ---
-title: Flash Android 12 on Pixel 3
+title: How to install Android 12 on Google Pixel 3
 date: 2022-06-27 11:32:00
 description: Flash official android, or lineageOS, pixel expericnce, etc, on Google Pixel 3.
 categories: